Superman: The Third Kryptonian: Part 3

 Superman fights Amalak, while Power Girl, Supergirl and Krypto fight Amalak's minions across the world.
 While Superman fights Amalak, Karsta decides to escape.
 Batman hears everything through audio gear and decides to help.
 Superman meanwhile ricochets a beam of heat vision off a satellite to signal Lois to hide out somewhere with Chris before Amalak is able to track them too.
 Chris asks if he can remove his watch and join in the action but his foster mother reminds him not to disobey Superman.
 Karsta, meanwhile, retrieves an escape craft from the ocean and flies off the planet.
 Karsta then finds an abandoned Kryptonian space cruiser.

 Amalak attacks Superman with red-solar explosives and Kryptonite flechettes.
 Superman goes to the Fortress to protect Kandor.
-Superman reaches the Fortress in the Amazon Jungle, but he is ambushed by Amalak's forces.
+Superman reaches the Fortress in the Amazon, but he is ambushed by Amalak's forces.
 Amalak activates the Brain Ripper, a device capable of ripping memories from one brain to implant them into another.
 Amalak plans to use the Brain Ripper to obtain Kandor's location from Superman's mind, but Superman manages to resist the process and use the Brain Ripper to read Amalak's mind instead.
-Seeing Amalak's memories, Superman discovers that Amalak's planet was conquered by Admiral Zod in the name of the Kryptonian Empire.
+Seeing Amalak's memories, Superman discovers that Amalak's planet was conquered by Admiral Zod in the name of the Kryptonian empire.
 When Amalak returned home, the souls of the dead told him who was responsible.
 Enraged, Amalak swore vengeance on all Kryptonians.